Student Beans Standard terms & conditions

 5. CLIENT’S OBLIGATIONS

-The Client acknowledges that on sales of any goods and services using the Services, it and not TBG is the selling contracting party and is solely responsible for supplying the relevant goods or services, providing refunds to customers and calculating payment of VAT and, in doing so, complying with all Applicable Laws.
+The Client acknowledges that on sales of any goods and services using the Services, the Client and not TBG is the selling contracting party and is solely responsible for supplying the relevant goods or services, providing refunds to customers and calculating payment of Sales Tax and, in doing so, complying with all Applicable Law.

 Where this Agreement is signed on behalf of a party (“agent”) (i) the agent warrants that they have full and proper authority to sign on behalf of the Client; and (ii), the agent must, if requested, disclose full contact details for the relevant individual(s) within the Client

 Client’s Obligations - All Clients.
 The Client shall:

 Pay the Annual Charges set out in the booking form plus any applicable VAT and any other applicable Charges as may be due from time to time under this Agreement without deduction, withholding or set-off.

 Provide such Brand Materials, Brand Data and Brand Marks as is reasonably required by TBG for the purposes of the Services.

 Provide TBG with a valid Student Voucher for the duration of the term as set out on the booking form.

 Ensure that whenever the Client promotes the availability of its student discount including (without limitation) via its websites, emails, social and other digital media channels or its venues and other offline media channels or via 3rd parties to feature information about its partnership with Student Beans.